AtGames

-AtGames Cloud Holdings Inc. (formerly AtGames Digital Media Inc.) is an American video game and console manufacturer, known for their Legends Ultimate Arcade and the creator of the connected arcade.
+AtGames Cloud Holdings Inc. (formerly AtGames Digital Media Inc.) is an American video game and console manufacturer, known for their Legends Ultimate Arcade and creating the connected arcade.
 Since 2011, they have produced and marketed the Atari-licensed dedicated home video game console series Atari Flashback under license from Atari.
 Additionally, AtGames has produced ColecoVision and Intellivision Flashback consoles, and has worked with Sega on multiple different handhelds and retro consoles.

 History

 In August 2014, GameFly announced on its website that AtGames had acquired its online games distribution service.
 AtGames relaunched this service under the name Direct2Drive in late 2014.
 In December 2014, AtGames purchased the IP to Calxeda through its subsidiary Silver Lining Systems, and was using the acquired technology to build fabric interconnects for A1100-powered servers as of January 2016.

-In August 2019, AtGames acquired the royalty interest owed to General Computer Corporation's (GCC) for Ms. Pac-Man.
-Shortly after, Bandai Namco Entertainment sued AtGames for use of Ms. Pac-Man, on grounds of false advertising and copyright infringement.
-In November 2019, United States District Court Judge Vince Chhabria denied Bandai Namco's request for a preliminary injunction.
-In an order, Judge Chhabria ruled that, "allegations of reputational harm fall somewhere between speculative and fanciful."
-On October 27, 2020, a U.S. federal court dismissed Bandai Namco's lawsuit against AtGames over IP rights in Pac-Man and Ms. Pac-Man games.
-In November 2020, AtGames reintroduced the Bandai Namco Arcade Blast!.
+In August 2019, AtGames acquired the royalty interest owed to General Computer Corporation (GCC) for Ms. Pac-Man.

 In January 2020, AtGames announced a partnership with Taito.

 In June 2020, AtGames announced a partnership with FarSight Studios in which 22 Gottlieb pinball tables from their Pinball Arcade video game would be ported over to AtGames' newest flagship, the AtGames Legends Pinball (ALP) machine.
 Since then, AtGames has continued its Legends line by adding consoles with arcade control decks (Legends Gamer, Core, and Legends Core Max) as well as their AtGames Legends Ultimate Mini (ALU Mini) and most recently, the AtGames Legends Pinball Micro (ALP Micro).
-A miniature version of the full size ALP.
+A miniature version of the full-size ALP.

 AtGames has expanded the capabilities of these devices by adding more accessories, like the QuadPlay, a four-player control deck for the ALU.
-AtGames has also partnered with Magic Pixel Studios to port over their Zaccaria digital pinball tables as well as to develop new pinball tables taken from various intellectual properties, such as Dr. Seuss, Natural History Magazine, and Taito.
+AtGames has also partnered with Magic Pixel Studios to port over their Zaccaria digital pinball tables as well as to develop new pinball tables taken from various intellectual properties.